Verónica Alcocer: Fashion and style

 On the day of the presidential election, Alcocer chose black pants with a blue wool vest.
 When she voted for her husband, she inspired everything from memes to analysis of what her four years in this position will be like.

 On 7 August 2022, for her husband's inauguration, Alcocer used a design made up of a jumpsuit chosen for the occasion and designed exclusively for her.
 One detail included a brooch with the image of the Virgin of the Miraculous, symbol of devotion and faith; this was made in Santa Cruz de Mompox by designer Virgilio Madinah, and brought together faith and indigenous heritage.

 Alcocer seeks to showcase the work of Colombian artisans, appearing in public with items such as Metalero handmade jewelry, a bag by designer Adriana Ureta and gift shoes from Norberto and Antonio.

 During her state visit to unlink Spain in May 2023, she stood out for her use of practical ethnic outfits, representative of Colombian culture, especially with the use of symbolism of the colors fungi and white.

 For her arrival at the Palacio Real de Madrid on 3 May 2023, Alcocer wore an ecru crepe dress, 100 percent wool, decorated with handcrafted appliqués, which were made by Diana Chirimía, from the Embera katío tribe.
 The fabrics were decorated with beads, by the indigenous embera Gladys Nacavera Güipa, while Cali designer Andres Totalora oversaw the completion of the ensemble.

 While representing Colombia at the Coronation of Charles III, which she attended with the Minister of Foreign Affairs, Álvaro Leyva, she wore a white dress with headdresses of unlink blue flowers, complemented with an unlink pale pink hat.

+Public image

+Alcocer's public interactions began to be numerous, especially when she appeared individually, without depending on her husband's schedule as has traditionally been the case for first ladies in Colombia.
+The public sees Alcocer as an unconventional first lady.

+Over the years during the Petro administration, her interactions and public presence diminished rapidly, prompting speculation about her relationship with President Gustavo Petro.
+This speculation was later confirmed by the president in November 2025, after he, along with her and several other members of the Petro administration, was included on the Specially Designated Nationals and Blocked Persons List by US President Donald Trump in response to their actions against the Trump administration's anti-drug policies.
+President Gustavo Petro described Alcocer as a free woman, considering this action extremely unjust.